bmegli/realsense-network-hardware-video-encoder/README.md

 ## Hardware

-Tested on Intel Kaby Lake:
+Tested on Intel KabyLake with Realsense D435:
-- i7-7820HK laptop
-- LattePanda Alpha
-- with Realsense D435

-### Video
+Requires:

-Intel VAAPI compatible hardware encoders (QuickSync Video).
+- Intel VAAPI compatible hardware encoder (QuickSync Video)

-[Other technologies](https://github.com/bmegli/realsense-network-hardware-video-encoder/wiki/Hardware) may also work but were not tested.

-### Depth/textured depth

-Intel VAAPI HEVC Main10 compatible hardware encoders, at least Intel KabyLake.
+- for depth encoding at least Intel KabyLake

 [Other technologies](https://github.com/bmegli/realsense-network-hardware-video-encoder/wiki/Hardware) may also work but were not tested.